Skip to main content

 (v) The applicant has the ability to comply with the trip-verification requirements in paragraph (B)(4)(a) of this rule.

-(d) Exempted professionals: Providers hiring an applicant with a current, valid license or certificate to be one or more of the following professionals may demonstrate compliance with paragraphs (B)(3)(a), (B)(3)(b), and (B)(3)(c) of this rule by providing the AAA with evidence the applicant possesses a current, valid license or certificate as one of the following professionals:
+(d) Professionals deemed to comply: Providers hiring an applicant who is one or more of the following professionals may demonstrate compliance with paragraphs (B)(3)(a), (B)(3)(b), and (B)(3)(c) of this rule by providing the AAA with evidence the applicant is such a professional:

 (i) An ambulette driver.

-(ii) An EMT or first responder who passed the board of EMFTS' curriculum for an EMT or first responder, but does not necessarily hold a current, valid certification for either profession.
+(ii) An EMT or first responder or a candidate to be an EMT or first responder who passed the board of EMFTS' curriculum for an EMT or first responder, but has not yet obtained a current, valid certification for either profession.

 (iii) A driver for a county transit system, regional transit authority, or regional transit commission.